Focus of Grants from the LaFave Family Fund

 • Fresh Inc. Music Festival for Emerging Composers and Musicians (held at UW-Parkside and organized by Fifth House Ensemble) to support Kenosha area music performances by festival artists.

-• Kenosha Achievement Center to support pre-employment soft skills training for youth and adults.
+• Kenosha Achievement Center to support the pre-employment assistance to special needs clients.

 • Kenosha Literacy Council to support its Family Literacy Nights program.

-• Lemon Street Gallery and ArtSpace to support its ceramics program for Hope Council clients.
+• Lemon Street Gallery and ArtSpace to support its StudiO-K ceramics program for Hope Council clients.

 About the Fund